jdfr/Slic3r/README.standalone.md

 cmake .. -G "MinGW Makefiles" :windows
 #add the following arguments to the cmake invocation if you are on windows or your copy of boost is not system-wide:
 # -D BOOST_ROOT="path/to/boost/root/directory"
+#In Windows, also add -D Boost_USE_STATIC_LIBS=ON if you are using the [new instructions](https://github.com/alexrj/Slic3r/wiki/Running-Slic3r-from-git-on-Windows) from Slic3r's wiki to use a custom Slic3r Perl and compiling Boost to static libs.
 ```

 6. Run make